 Christ looks past your present condition and sees the restored, vibrant, productive new you.
 He will work in ways that you never expected.

 - Remorse for the pain you’ve cause friends and loved ones

 You can also trust Jesus with broken relationships.
 You may be disappointed if forgiveness is hard to come by, but God will never stop trying to turn the hearts of the people in your life.

 You don’t.
 None of us do.
 That’s the incomprehensible, amazing thing about grace.
 It’s a gift from God for the taking.

 Spirituality in Addiction Recovery

 ” … Jesus said, “It is not the healthy who need a doctor, but the sick … For I have not come to call the righteous, but sinners.” — Matthew 9:12-13

 Jesus made these remarks to explain why he had befriended a bunch of thieving tax collectors.
 The passage is neatly sandwiched between several stories about physical healing.
 Clearly, Jesus wants us well both physically and spiritually.
 He was also advocating professional help.
 Yes, he works miracles, but he often works them through the knowledge and skill of physicians, psychologists and substance abuse specialists.

 Combining spirituality with proven scientific methods is highly effective in an addiction recovery program.
-Here at St. Gregory Retreat Centers, staff members are not only trained and experienced in addiction.
+Here at St. Gregory Recovery Center, staff members are not only trained and experienced in addiction.
 They are also compassionate, prayerful and committed to your well-being.